sivaramambikasaran/STC_2016/index.md

-#When:#

-Tuesday and Thursdays morning from 8:30 AM to 10:00 AM

-#Where:#

-Department of Computational & Data Sciences, SERC building, Room 102, Seminar Hall
+###When:

+December 19th to December 23rd morning from 9:30 AM to 12:30 PM and afternoon 2:00 PM to 5:00 PM

+###Where:

+Centre for Continuing Education, IISc

+###Tentative schedule:

 ## Welcome to GitHub Pages